Natural gas furnaces need enough space and airflow to work right.

 - Used filters

-If you have a cat, place your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
 Plus, the furnace could spread the smelly odors throughout your home.

-You should also regularly sweep by your furnace to prevent dust from accumulating.
+You should also frequently clean near your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?